metadata101/dcat-ap/README.md

 * XSD validation
 * Schematron validation

 XSD is checking elements and types.
-Cardinatlities and profile's rules are checked using schematron rules.
+Cardinalities and profile's rules are checked using schematron rules.

 Schematron rules can be enabled/disabled depending on the profile.
 See [configuring validation levels](https://docs.geonetwork-opensource.org/4.4/administrator-guide/managing-metadata-standards/configure-validation/).

-TODO: Check how to enable/disable schematron rules for a profile with an example.
+Q: Check how to enable/disable schematron rules for a profile with an example.

 ### Indexing